MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 ### I have a substantial investment in custom policies, including code artifacts and CI/CD pipelines.
 How should I view the upcoming converged platform?

 We recognize the large investments in building and managing custom policies.
 We listened to customers who told us custom policies are too hard to build and manage.
-The new platform resolves the need for intricate custom policies.
-We're simplifying experiences in External ID so that we don’t need custom policies.
+With the new External ID platform, we're simplifying experiences so that custom policies are no longer needed.
 We'll provide a migration path for existing custom policies in B2C when it becomes available.

 ## Product Features

 ### What's the difference between external and workforce tenants?

-While both are Microsoft Entra tenants, they have different default configurations.
+Both are Microsoft Entra tenants, but with different default configurations.
 [Learn more about the tenant configurations](concept-tenant-configurations.md).

 ### Are there custom policies in External ID?

-Our next-generation CIAM platform is designed to accommodate equivalent capabilities, without the need for complex custom policies.
+Our next-generation CIAM platform is designed to accommodate equivalent capabilities without the need for complex custom policies.

-### What methods of MFA does External ID support?
+### What multifactor authentication (MFA) methods does External ID support?

 External ID currently supports email MFA and Phone SMS MFA for high trust scenarios in which an identity is invited.
 Support for low trust scenarios where users sign up will be released later this year.
 [Learn more](concept-authentication-methods-customers.md).

-### What IDPs does External ID support?
+### What identity providers does External ID support?

-We currently support Microsoft Entra accounts (via invite), Facebook, Google, and SAML/WS-Fed identity provider federation.
-[Learn more](identity-providers.md)
+ External ID supports various identity providers, including Microsoft Entra accounts (via invite), Facebook, Google, and SAML/WS-Fed identity provider federation.
+Identity providers are based on the tenant configuration and the whether the external user is invited or uses self-service sign-up.
+[Learn more about identity providers](identity-providers.md), and refer to our [supported feature comparison](concept-supported-features-customers.md#compare-workforce-and-external-tenant-capabilities).

 ### Does External ID offer verifiable credentials as an authentication method?